Ayush-wattakhare/learnloop/README.md

 ## 👨‍💻 Developer

-**BCA 2nd Year Student**
-Invertis University, Bareilly, UP
+**Aysuh Wattakhare

 ---

 ## 📄 License

-This project is created for educational purposes as part of BCA curriculum at Invertis University.
+This project is created for educational purposes as part selflearning.

 ---